railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

 .. tip:: Budget Revisions

-        Even though you *can* modify a budget at any time to make a revision of it, it is best if you do not do that.
+        Even though you *can* modify a budget at any time to make a revision of it, it is best if you do not do that, because then you have no history of changes.

-        Rather than edit an existing budget document, make a new version so that you can keep your original estimates safe for comparison.
-This lets you analyze your changing perspectives of the company from revision to revision.
+        Rather than edit an existing budget, make a new version so that you can keep your original estimates safe for comparison.
+This lets you analyse your changing perspectives of the company from revision to revision.

 Begin data entry by entering a :guilabel:`Name`, a :guilabel:`Code`, a :guilabel:`Start Date` and an :guilabel:`End Date` in your new budget.
 Then you can define the budgeted amounts within that period, one by one.
 For each, you define:

 * an :guilabel:`Analytic Account`